loxilb-io/loxilbdocs/docs/aws-multi-az.md

       ports:
         - containerPort: 80
 ```
-After creating an nginx service with the above,  weu can see that the ElasticIP has been designated as the externalIP of the service.
+After creating an nginx service with the above,  we can see that the ElasticIP has been designated as the externalIP of the service.

 ```
 LEIS6N3:~/workspace/aws-demo$ kubectl apply -f nginx.yaml